-Hale and Glendon's (1987) theoretical synthesis of the accident literature shows that the real question is not what causes accidents but what prevents them.
-We are continually exposed to hazards of one sort or another and therefore must drive defensively through life to minimize harm.
-In fact, hazards are so common that "we should be surprised not by how often people fail to control danger, but by how frequently they succeed" (Hale & Glendon, 1987, p.
+Hale and Glendon's (1987) theoretical synthesis of the accident literature shows that the real question is not what causes accidents, but what prevents them.
+We are continually exposed to hazards of one sort or another and therefore must "drive defensively" through life in order to minimize harm.
+In fact, hazards are so common that "[w]e should be surprised not by how often people fail to control danger, but by how frequently they succeed" (p.
 19).
 Safety is where "the system is under control and the harm process has not begun" (p.
-13, emphasis added).
+13, my emphasis).

 Like others, Hale and Glendon's (1987) accident model thus begins with a system under control.
-The health belief model in health research (Rosenstock, Strecher, & Becker, 1988) looks at much the same danger control process, because it examines how some people succumb to preventable illnesses by failing to seek timely health care, persisting in risky behavior, and the like (Hale & Glendon, 1987, pp. 126, 194).
+The Health Belief Model in health research (Rosenstock, Strecher, & Becker, 1988) looks at much the same danger control process, because it examines how some people succumb to preventable illnesses by failing to seek timely health care, persisting in risky behavior, and the like (Hale & Glendon, 1987, pp. 126, 194).
 The accident model summarized in Table 6 shows, however, that it is useful to distinguish among seven stages in the development-and hence prevention-of illness and injury.
-As I show, recognizing and controlling danger is a quintessentially cognitive process.
+As will be seen, recognizing and controlling danger is a quintessentially cognitive process.

 Failure to prevent incidents.
 In systems under control (Stage 1), individuals necessarily pay only peripheral attention to safety most of the time, because their attention is concentrated on accomplishing the tasks at hand.
-However, a process that is under control (driving a car, mowing the lawn, or playing baseball) is seldom hazard free, so people must always be alert for signs that something is not right, or they might veer into danger.
-Likewise, just as responsible companies make regular safety inspections and urge their workers to observe safety precautions, prudent individuals take their cars for preventive maintenance and themselves for periodic physical exams and dental checkups.
+However, a process that is "under control" (driving a car, mowing the lawn, or playing baseball) is seldom hazard free, so people must always be alert for signs that "something isn't right" or might veer into danger.
+Likewise, just as responsible companies do regular safety inspections and urge their workers to observe safety precautions, prudent individuals take their cars for preventive maintenance and themselves for periodic physical exams and dental checkups.
 Many chronic diseases require daily self-regulation to keep body systems within safe limits (blood pressure for hypertension, blood glucose level for diabetes).
 Lax self-care, like inept or corner-cutting use of equipment, can precipitate emergencies.
 Systems remain under control only because people keep them under control as they go about their business.

-The greater complexity, time pressure, or level of distraction is involved in performing a task, the more difficult it is to maintain focus, monitor deviations, and even know how to keep activities on course.
-Most industrial accidents happen, as noted earlier, while workers are performing tasks that are complex or nonroutine and thus require them to solve new problems and use less-exercised
+The greater the complexity, time pressure, or level of distraction in performing a task, the more difficult it is to maintain focus, monitor deviations, and even know how to keep activities on course.
+Most industrial accidents happen, as noted earlier, while workers are performing tasks that are complex or non-routine, and thus require them to solve new problems and use less-exercised skills (Hale & Glendon, 1987, ch.
+4; Saari, Tech, & Lahtela, 1981).